What are betting odds?

 What About Decimals?

-Decimal odds are popular in Australia, Europe and Canada and most think they’re the most easy format.
-Almost all online sportsbooks will offer the choice of displaying their odds in the chronological arrangement, that is sometimes known as European Odds inside britain.
+In Europe, in some Asian countries, the Australia, Europe, Canada, Russia and the CIS countries, and most think they’re the most easy format.
+Almost all online sportsbooks will offer the choice of displaying their odds in the chronological arrangement, that is sometimes known as European Odds.

 The figure is.
 Chances are comparable to the decimal value of the odds, plus one.